Brad Thorn: 1994–2000

-Thorn made his first grade debut in the NSWRL for the Brisbane Broncos, who were then defending premiers, in the 1994 Winfield Cup season's 12th round against the Canterbury-Bankstown Bulldogs.
-At season's end he was awarded the club's rookie of the year award.
+Thorn made his first grade debut in the NSWRL for the Brisbane Broncos, who were then defending premiers, in the 1994 Winfield Cup season's 12th round against the Canterbury Bulldogs.
+At season's end he won the club's rookie of the year award.

 At the outbreak of the Super League war in 1995 Thorn, along with the rest of his Broncos teammates and players of several other clubs, was aligned with Super League and so ineligible for selection in the Australian Rugby League's 1995 State of Origin series or post-season 1995 Rugby League World Cup.
 The following year, when all players were again allowed to be selected for representative football, Thorn's debut for the Queensland Maroons came in Game I of the 1996 State of Origin series.
 He held his place at second-row forward for all three games of that series.

 In the 1997 Super League season Thorn played in all three games for Queensland in that year's Super League Tri-series.
 He also made his international debut for Australia against New Zealand.
-Thorn won his first premiership with the Broncos when they defeated the Cronulla-Sutherland Sharks in the 1997 Super League grand final in Brisbane.
+Thorn won his first premiership with the Broncos when they defeated the Cronulla Sharks in the 1997 Super League grand final in Brisbane.
 In the 1997 post season, Thorn was selected to travel to England and play for Australia at prop forward in all three matches of the Super League Test series against Great Britain, scoring a try in the third and deciding test victory.
 It was on this tour that his front-row partner Jason Stevens helped convince Thorn to convert to Christianity.

 Following the sport's re-unification under the National Rugby League, Thorn was selected in Game II of the 1998 State of Origin series.
 He also continued to represent Australia in all three Tests of the 1998 international series against New Zealand.
 Thorn also played at second-row forward in the Broncos' victory at the 1998 NRL Grand Final, winning his second premiership ring.

 Thorn was selected to play for Queensland again in Game III of 1999 State of Origin series and all three matches of the 2000 State of Origin series.
 He then played at second-row forward for the Broncos in their 2000 NRL Grand Final win over the Sydney Roosters, claiming a third premiership.